rarecubetv/openbags/README.md

 # OpenBags - Bags Token Launcher

-A modern web interface for creating Solana tokens with fee sharing capabilities using the Bags SDK.
+A modern web interface for creating Solana tokens with fee sharing capabilities using the Bags.Fm API

 ## Features